Julia Gillard Becomes Patron of CAMFED

 “CAMFED has been educating girls in sub-Saharan Africa for over 23 years, and I’m a huge fan of their model,” says Julia Gillard.
 “Together with their vision for urgency and action in girls’ education, CAMFED possesses the infrastructure, processes and partnerships to deliver real and lasting results for girls, their communities and nations.
 CAMFED builds on local community capital, and its unique alumnae network multiplies the investment in girls, as those who have benefited invest in the education of other girls.
 It’s a wonderful model for growth and sustainability.”

-“We are absolutely thrilled and honored that Julia is lending her support and sharing her expertise with Camfed as our patron,” says CEO Lucy Lake, “Through Camfed’s partnership with government and with communities, and through the leadership of young women who’ve completed school with our support, we can show the world just what’s possible to achieve for girls’ education.”
+“We are absolutely thrilled and honoured that Julia is lending her support and sharing her expertise with CAMFED as our patron,” says CEO Lucy Lake, “Through CAMFED’s partnership with government and with communities, and through the leadership of young women who’ve completed school with our support, we can show the world just what’s possible to achieve for girls’ education.”